 The Bank sometimes modifies the terms of loans provided to customers due to commercial renegotiations, or for distressed loans, with a view to maximising recovery.
 Such restructuring activities include extended payment term arrangements, payment holidays and payment forgiveness.
 Restructuring policies and practices are based on indicators or criteria which, in the judgement of management, indicate that payment will most likely continue.
 These policies are kept under continuous review.
 Restructuring is most commonly applied to term loans.
 The risk of default of such assets after modification is assessed at the reporting date and compared with the risk under the original terms at initial recognition, when the modification is not substantial and so does not result in derecognition of the original asset.
 The Bank monitors the subsequent performance of modified assets.
-The Bank may determine that the credit risk has significantly improved after restructuring, so that the assets are moved from Stage 3 or Stage 2 (Lifetime ECL) to Stage 1 (12-month ECL).
-This is only the case for assets which have performed in accordance with the new terms for six consecutive months or more.
+The Bank may determine that the credit risk has significantly improved after restructuring, so that the assets are moved from Stage 3 or Stage only the case for assets which have performed in accordance with the new terms for six consecutive months or more.